 Biome / Ecosystem

-The Chihuahuan Desert stretches all the way from the southwestern United States deep into the Central Mexican Highlands.
-This sheltered desert ecoregion is unique, encompassing one of the most biologically diverse arid regions on Earth.
+The Chihuahuan Desert stretches deep into the Central Mexican Plateau from the southwestern United States.
+Bounded by the Sierra Madre range, this sheltered desert ecoregion is unique, encompassing one of Earth's most biologically diverse arid regions.

-Los Llanos is a vast tropical grassland plain situated to the east of the Andes in Colombia and Venezuela, in northwestern South America.
-It is an ecoregion of the flooded grasslands and savannas biome.
+The Llanos (Los Llanos) is a vast tropical grassland plain situated east of the Andes Mountains in northwestern South America, within Colombia and Venezuela.
+It is an ecoregion of the flooded grasslands and savannas terrestrial biome.

 The Mesoamerican Barrier Reef System is a marine region, underwater ecosystem and geological structure that stretches from the Yucatán Peninsula down to Belize, Guatemala and Honduras.
 This underwater wilderness of coral provides homes and food to hundreds of species.